 18. The Reefs in East End

 There are many exciting snorkelling sites in East End but most of them can only be reached by boat.
 Talk to a local dive operator like Ocean Frontiers who run snorkelling trips to places like the South Channel Gardens, Sunset Reef, Ridgefield Reef, Sunrise Reef, Cannon Reef and Pooh Corner.
-Please make sure to NOT swim out to the reef opposite Morritts Tortuga in East End: the currents, especially near the cut in the reef, are incredibly strong and you could easily get into difficulties.
-The swimming under Mimi's dock at the Morritts is amazing though.
-There you will find a cornucopia of different fish and they will very confidently let you swim among them.
-Its a great thing to do with children.
+Please make sure to NOT swim out to the reef opposite Morritt's Tortuga in East End: the currents, especially near the cut in the reef, are incredibly strong and you could easily get into difficulties.

-Around George Town waterfront you will find a mass of coral heads, caves and an abundance of marine life.
+In George Town, conveniently located on the seaside, you will find a mass of coral heads, caves and abundant fish life.

-In North Sound you will find the world famous Stingray City and Sandbar, where you can feed and interact with stingrays in only 3ft of water.
-The Coral Gardens, a popular snorkeling site, are nearby, where you will find breathtaking corals and fish.
-Both of these sites are only accessible by boat.
+In the North Sound, you will find the world famous Sandbar and Stingray City, where you can feed and interact with stingrays in only 3ft of water.
+The Coral Gardens are nearby, where you will find corals and fish.
+Both sites are only accessible by boat.

-The main snorkeling area of Seven Mile Beach can be found at the north end, at Cemetery Reef.
-Here an array of fish and coral can be found about 300ft offshore, but often in less than 10ft of water.
+On Seven Mile Beach, the main snorkelling area can be found at the north end of Seven Mile Beach at Cemetery Reef, which is about 300ft offshore, but often in less than 10ft of water.

-Down the road from the Cayman Turtle Centre, in West Bay, is Lighthouse Point and Cobalt Coast Dive Resort, which are great sites to find elusive sea turtles.
+Down the road from the Cayman Turtle Centre is Lighthouse Point and Cobalt Coast Dive Resort in West Bay, which are great sites to find elusive sea turtles.

-The walls of Little Cayman’s Bloody Bay have several snorkeler friendly spots, where you can expect to see anything from parrot fish to sea sponges and even queen conch.
+The walls of Little Cayman’s Bloody Bay have several snorkeller-friendly spots, where you can expect to see anything from parrot fish to sea sponges, and even queen conch.